11 December 2014

 May God Bless America.

-For God, Country, and Corps, I remain
+For God, Country, and Corps, I shall remain -

 Semper Fidelis